 Gathering Both Objective and Subjective Insights

 While it’s the objective, real-time data that is most widely referenced by teachers and education teams to make instructional decisions, there is also value in data that provides a window into student abilities, interests, preferences and strengths.
-New Activity Play Reports available in our skill-building solution, L3 Skills, provide opportunities to gather both objective results and additional insights.
+Activity Play Reports available in n2y’s skill-building solution, L3 Skills, provide opportunities to gather both objective results and additional insights.

-For classrooms using these educational games and activities, the new L3 Skills data reporting now makes it simple to demonstrate student progress toward mastery of targeted skills by reporting accuracy, responsiveness and practice time.
+For classrooms using these educational games and activities, the L3 Skills data reporting makes it simple to demonstrate student progress toward mastery of targeted skills by reporting accuracy, responsiveness and practice time.
 Within the reports, teachers and captains (other facilitators in the platform) also can enter notes and observations to paint a more detailed picture of each student’s engagement with the solution.
 What types of activities do they enjoy and excel at?
 Which ones bring them the pride of accomplishment?
 Where do they need added support?
 Did they problem solve and seek help independently using the guidance in the program?
 How did they respond to new content, concepts and multisensory experiences?
 Which hardware works best for this learner—a tablet, whiteboard or desktop?